koaning/human-learn/README.md

 The fish market dataset is also hosted in this library.
 The goal of this dataset is to predict the weight of fish.
 However, it can also be turned into a classification problem by predicting the species.

+## Contribution

+We're open to ideas for the repository but please discuss any feature you'd like to add before working on a PR.
+This way folks will know somebody is working on a feature and the implementation can be discussed with the maintainer upfront.